Transport Layer Security: TLS 1.3

 Network Security Services (NSS), the cryptography library developed by Mozilla and used by its web browser Firefox, enabled TLS 1.3 by default in February 2017.
 TLS 1.3 support was subsequently added — but due to compatibility issues for a small number of users, not automatically enabled — to Firefox 52.0, which was released in March 2017.
 TLS 1.3 was enabled by default in May 2018 with the release of Firefox 60.0.

 Google Chrome set TLS 1.3 as the default version for a short time in 2017.
 It then removed it as the default, due to incompatible middleboxes such as Blue Coat web proxies.

 The intolerance of the new version of TLS was protocol ossification; middleboxes had ossified the protocol's version parameter.
 As a result, version 1.3 mimics the wire image of version 1.2.
 This change occurred very late in the design process, only having been discovered during browser deployment.
 The discovery of this intolerance also led to the prior version negotiation strategy, where the highest matching version was picked, being abandoned due to unworkable levels of ossification.
 'Greasing' an extension point, where one protocol participant claims support for non-existent extensions to ensure that unrecognised-but-actually-existent extensions are tolerated and so to resist ossification, was originally designed for TLS, but it has since been adopted elsewhere.

 During the IETF 100 Hackathon, which took place in Singapore in 2017, the TLS Group worked on adapting open-source applications to use TLS 1.3.
 The TLS group was made up of individuals from Japan, United Kingdom, and Mauritius via the cyberstorm.mu team.
 This work was continued in the IETF 101 Hackathon in London, and the IETF 102 Hackathon in Montreal.

 wolfSSL enabled the use of TLS 1.3 as of version 3.11.1, released in May 2017.
 As the first commercial TLS 1.3 implementation, wolfSSL 3.11.1 supported Draft 18 and now supports Draft 28, the final version, as well as many older versions.
 A series of blogs were published on the performance difference between TLS 1.2 and 1.3.

 In September 2018, the popular OpenSSL project released version 1.1.1 of its library, in which support for TLS 1.3 was "the headline new feature".

-Support for TLS 1.3 was first added to Schannel with Windows 11 and Windows Server 2022.
+Support for TLS 1.3 was added to Secure Channel (schannel) for the GA releases of Windows 11 and Windows Server 2022.